Falls Prevention in Older Adults

 Check for Safety at Home

-Use this checklist to safeguard your home, or to help a friend or family member safeguard their home for fall prevention:
+Use this checklist to safeguard your home, or to help a friend or family member safeguard their home.

 FOR OLDER ADULTS: